novojuice/AO-Tips/README.md

 ### Considering Route Distance
 Be mindful of the distance of your routes.
 Although shorter routes yield more expensive tickets per kilometer, frequent short flights reduce the total flying time an aircraft can achieve due to increased layover times.
 Balancing between flight distance and frequency is key to optimizing operational efficiency.

+### You Don't Always Need a New Route
+When an existing route is profitable and has extra demand, consider duplicating it for higher frequency.
+You might need to stagger the new schedule by an hour or a day to ensure that you do not exceed the airport's maximum departures per hour.

 ## Struggling to Turn a Profit?